Azure/draft-classic/README.md

 # License

-This software is covered under the Apache v2.0 license.
+This software is covered under the MIT license.
 You can read the license [here][license].

-This software contains a large amount of code from [Helm][], which is also covered by the Apache v2.0 license.
+This software contains code from [Helm][], which is covered by the Apache v2.0 license.

 [Getting Started]: docs/getting-started.md